birddevelper/FlexiTable/README.md

 }
 ```

- See the example below :
+ Calling the function on a container with jquery selector :

 ```html